kmlawson/japanese-empire-mo3335/seminars.md

 * Continue reading Caprio, Japanese Assimilation Policies
 * Continue reading Ching, Becoming Japanese

+**Questions:**

+1. Focusing in on one aspect or institution, how did Japanese administration of its colonies transform over time and how does this transformation reflect both reactions to the challenges of imperial rule as well as an evolving idea of what Japan’s role should be in its empire.
+2. Choosing either the case of Taiwan or Korea, what were the strengths and weaknesses of an evolving policy of assimilation?

-###22.10 Week 6 - The Idea of Colonial Modernity and its Distortions
+###Week 6 - The Idea of Colonial Modernity and its Distortions

 **Primary Source Reading:**